cvaldivia83/rails-booksie/README.md

 2. Authorization
 3. Image Upload
 4. Geocoding
-5. Search
-6. Notification
-7. Send e-mails programmatically
+5. Send e-mails programmatically using background jobs
-8. Admin dashboard
+6. Admin dashboard
-9. Create and manage a blog feature
+7. Create and manage a blog feature
-10. Use AJAX
+8. Use AJAX to perform search on keystroke
-11. Chatroom with websocket
+9. Chatroom with websocket
+10. Notification
-12. Consumes a RESTFUL API (Google Books)
+11. Consumes a RESTFUL API (Google Books)

 ### Ruby version